 Robert Savoie helps financial technology companies (FinTechs) and other financial institutions attain and maintain regulatory compliance with the ever-changing laws and rules governing consumer financial services so they can avoid pitfalls and expand operations.
 Robert has built a nationally recognized reputation among clients and peers alike for his deep knowledge and skillful representation of companies in the FinTech space.
-Indeed, before age 40, Robert achieved the considerable honor of being Chambers band-ranked in two practice areas nationwide (FinTech Legal: Payments & Lending and Financial Services Regulation: Consumer Finance Compliance).
+Indeed, before age 40, Robert achieved the considerable honor of being Chambers band-ranked in two practice areas nationwide (FinTech Legal: Payments & Lending and Financial Services Regulation: Consumer Finance Compliance) — making him one of only 5 U.S. lawyers nationally recognized in both areas.
+Robert’s status as a preeminent legal voice in this specialized industry is substantiated in the FinTech guide by his Band 1 ranking, the highest ranking available, which includes only 4 attorneys nationwide.
 Much like his clients who practice in an emerging, rapidly evolving industry, Robert’s practice has grown and adapted to thrive in this innovative environment.

 Robert’s end goal is to have any regulatory authorities, or heaven forbid, a court of law, who examine his clients’ operations walk away with a firm belief that his clients are good companies doing their best to do right by their customers.
 Robert takes a unique approach to combine sophisticated business structuring, cutting-edge policies and procedures, and agile business rules animated by a sense of fairness that help his clients align with both the spirit and the letter of applicable laws.